Tag Archive

 The body has three energy systems.
 As an endurance sport, cycling focuses on the aerobic system.
-But for those quick moments when peak power output is needed, the neuromuscular energy system is supreme.
-This article will cover how the neuromuscular energy system works, how you use it, and what you can do to train it.
+But for those quick moments when peak power output is needed, it’s all about neuromuscular power zone.
+This article will cover how it works, how you use it, and what you can do to train it.

 The body has three primary ways of creating energy.
 These physiological pathways are called energy systems.
 This article will cover how you use the anaerobic system to put power to the pedals and how you can train it to become a faster cyclist.